lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

                 " sized " + color + " one that goes " + speed);
 }
 carSentence(params);
-// logs "My favourite car is a small sized red one that goes "
+// logs "My favourite car is a small sized red one that goes undefined"
 ```

 As you can see I didn’t supply the `speed` parameter in my `params` object, but the `carSentence` function still worked.
 So `speed` was an optional parameter.